mkubrycz/mkubrycz.github.io/resume.md

 ---

-I’m a Senior Software Engineer in Test who loves building maintainable automation systems, especially around mobile quality.
-I work with TypeScript, Appium, WebdriverIO, and the usual delightful chaos of real devices, simulators, emulators, release timelines, and “it works on my phone” mysteries. 🕵️‍♂️ I enjoy shaping test architecture, improving coverage, making pipelines and tooling more helpful, and turning quality work into something teams can actually rely on.
+I’m a Senior Software Engineer in Test who builds automation systems people can actually live with — especially in the delightful mess of mobile quality.
+I work mainly with TypeScript, Appium, WebdriverIO, and the usual suspects: real and virtual devices, release timelines, and the occasional “works on my phone” plot twist.

-I’m also increasingly focused on AI-assisted developer workflows.
-I experiment with Pi, Claude Code, skills, extensions, prompts, persistent knowledge bases, and agentic orchestration to make research, planning, automation, and everyday engineering work smoother.
-Basically: I like teaching tiny terminal goblins to be useful, then documenting what worked before they unionize. 🤖
+I care about test architecture, useful tooling, and making quality work feel less like ceremony and more like leverage.
+Lately I’ve also been deep in AI-assisted developer workflows: experimenting with Pi, Claude Code, custom skills, prompts, and persistent knowledge bases to make research, planning, and automation smoother.
+Basically, I enjoy teaching tiny terminal goblins to be useful — and writing down what actually worked before they unionize. 🤖

-I especially enjoy helping others learn and grow.
-I’ve mentored QA engineers, supported teams in building better testing habits, and I still get a ridiculous amount of joy from seeing someone understand a new concept for the first time. 👨‍🏫
+I also genuinely like helping people grow.
+Mentoring QA engineers, improving team habits, and seeing a concept click for someone still gives me an unreasonable amount of joy.

 ---